odradev/awesome-zero-knowledge/README.md

 #### Layer 1
 * [Zeisha Network](https://ziesha.network/) - layer-1 cryptocurrency which uses Zero Knowledge proofs as the back-end of its smart-contracts, focusing on a more scalable (Yet maintainable) blockchain by compressing transactions through zkRollup-like circuits.
-* [Dusk Network](https://dusk.network) - layer-1 blockchain protocol capable of powering privacy-preserving smart contracts that satisfy business compliance criteria
+* [Dusk Network](https://dusk.network) - layer-1 blockchain protocol capable of powering privacy-preserving smart contracts that satisfy business compliance criteria.

 #### Layer 2
 * [Dymension](https://dymension.xyz/) - Dymension is a home for easily deployable and lightning fast app-chains, called RollApps.
 RollApps are ultra-fast blockchains that have their own gas token and customizable application logic.